YINI-lang/YINI-spec/YINI-Specification.md

 Notes:
 - More details of the feedback, see section D.2, _“Acknowledgments & Special Thanks”_, in the [Rationale](./RATIONALE.md) document.
 - All dates in international format, YYYY-MM-DD.

+Upcoming release / v1.0.0 RC 7
+- **Changed:** Made number-to-string conversion in lenient-mode concatenation deterministic.
+Decimal numbers keep a normalized form of their source
+  spelling: digit separators and unnecessary plus signs are removed, and `E` is normalized to `e`.
+Non-decimal integers are converted exactly to base 10, and negative zero is preserved.
+For example, `1e3` remains `1e3`, while `0xFF` becomes `255`.
+- **Changed:** Standardized orphan-member handling in lenient mode.
+Conforming lenient-mode parsers MUST accept root-level orphan members and mount them directly on the abstract document root alongside top-level sections.
+The previous implementation-dependent implicit `base` mapping is no longer part of the YINI data model.
+In practice, orphan members and top-level sections appear as siblings in the parsed output rather than placing orphan members inside a separate `base` object.
+- **Clarified:** The `=` inline object member separator is valid YINI syntax in lenient mode, not an optional parser extension.
+Conforming lenient-mode parsers MUST accept both `:` and `=`, including mixed separators within the same inline object.
+The canonical separator remains `:`, and formatters SHOULD normalize object members to `:`.

 v1.0.0 RC 6, 2026-05-30
 - **Changed:** The `#` character now always begins a comment outside string literals.
 No whitespace is required before or after `#`.